apostrophecms/docs/docs/guide/sending-email.md

 In this case, the `email.html` template is the same as the one used for mail delivery from our `handlers()`.

 So, what is going on with this code?
 First, we are passing our `apiRoutes()` a `post` object.
 This contains the functions that should be used with a `POST` HTTP request.
 Each expected routes should get a separate function.
-In this case, we are passing the function through the `submit` property.
+In this case, we are passing the submit function through the `post` property.
 This will monitor for a POST request to `https://www.mysite.com/api/v1/submit`.
 We could give the property a name prefixed with a slash to monitor that exact route - `https://www.mysite.com/submit`.
 This is useful for when the user is being redirected to a new page.
 See the [reference documentation](../reference/module-api/module-overview.html#naming-routes) for more details.

 In the next block of code, we test to ensure that the information needed to construct the `options` and `data` arguments exists in the submission.
-If it does exist, the values for both those parameters are created with sanitization using `self.apos.launder()`.
+If it does exist, the values for both those parameters are created with sanitization using `self.apos.launder.string()`.
 Finally, this information and the email template are passed to the `email()` method in a try...catch block.